codenvy-legacy/sdk/README.md

 **Contribute**: Codenvy accepts pull requests, so if you feel like contributing to the project, you are definitely welcome to do so.

 **Report Bugs**: Our JIRA is private at the moment but we are working to open it up.
-In the mean time we accept bug and enhancement requests by posting on our Google Group at https://groups.google.com/a/codenvy.com/forum/#!forum/codenvy.
+In the mean time we accept bug and enhancement requests by posting on our Google Group.

 ### Documentation & Tutorials
 * **SDK Binaries** [docs.codenvy.com/sdk/download] (http://docs.codenvy.com/sdk/download/)
 * **SDK Getting Started** [http://docs.codenvy.com/sdk/introduction/] (http://docs.codenvy.com/sdk/introduction/)
 * **SDK JavaDoc** [docs.codenvy.com/ide/apidocs/] (http://docs.codenvy.com/ide/apidocs/)